 The Down Syndrome Resource Group of Western Massachusetts was started in September 1999 by parents who had a common interest in sharing information and resources in caring for their children.
 The group provides information about family support, resources, parent training, and social opportunities.

-Jennifer Johnson is the mother of a 4 year old son Benjamin with down syndrome and her reason for joining the board.
+Jennifer Johnson is the mother of a 4 year old son Nathan and 10 year old son Benjamin with down syndrome and her reason for joining the board.
 She would like to give back to an organization that has done so much for her family.
 Making sure every family has the support and knowledge they need is so important.
 She brings experience in organization skills, computer/internet knowledge and event planning to the board.

 Maria Santiago joined the board in 2013.
 She is a dedicated mother to daughter, Destiny, and son, Marcus, who is almost 9 and was born with down syndrome.
 She has 30 years experience in retail business and office management.
 I joined the board so that I can help continue to generate awareness, inclusion and acceptance to all individuals with down syndrome.